IconoclastLabs/MotionTemplate/README.md

 * [Sweettea](https://github.com/colinta/sweettea) - Coercion and further Sugarcube magic/shortcuts in Teacup's DSL via Handlers.
 * [Motion Awesome Print](https://github.com/michaeldv/awesome_print_motion) - Awesome print `ap` for RubyMotion.
 Colorized, Multi-line, Detailed print inspection.
 * [Motion Awesome](https://github.com/derailed/motion-awesome) - The impressive icon set of Font-Awesome imported and ready to use inside of your Motion Project.
-* [Motion X-Ray](https://github.com/colinta/motion-xray) - Performing a shake gesture on the app allows you to inspect your application in extreme detail!
 * [Motion-Rubberstamp](https://github.com/IconoclastLabs/motion-rubberstamp) - Run `rake rubberstamp:run` to stamp your versions right onto your icons for dev!

 #### Conventions ####